PEJpOhno/SMiPoly/docs/_sources/5_Modlues_Overview.md.txt

 ## 5-1. monc.py
 The monc.py module is part of the SMiPoly project and is responsible for categorizing monomers based on their functional groups (FGs) and other chemical properties.
 It processes a dataset of chemical compounds (in SMILES format) and classifies them into predefined monomer classes.
 The module also supports olefinic monomer classification and provides utilities for handling functional group patterns.

-**compare draft**
-Classifies monomers based on functional groups and other criteria.
-This function processes a DataFrame containing SMILES strings, extracts and classifies  monomers, and appends the results to the DataFrame.
-It also supports optional display of classification results.

 ### 5-1-1.
 Loading Rules and Data
 The module loads several pre-defined rules and data files from the rules directory: